News

 After returning from Germany and reflecting upon what she had seen, Lady Meath purchased ‘Westbrook House’, the historic property which now forms the centre of our site in Godalming, Surrey, as a home for girls and young women living with epilepsy.
 Opened in 1892 by the Duchess of Albany, the event was well attended by the local community, many of whom contributed generously to the newly established project.

-We still share a very special relationship with our friends and neighbours but day to day life at the Meath is a far cry from those early days!
+We still share a very special relationship with our friends and neighbours but day-to-day life at the Meath is a far cry from those early days.
 We no longer admit people under eighteen years old since there are many specialist schools and colleges that focus explicitly on that age group.
-However, we do now welcome both men and women, helping each person to manage their epilepsy and to work towards achieving personal goals as they move into the adult world.
+However, we do now welcome both men and women, helping each person to manage their epilepsy and to work towards achieving personal goals.

 We are extremely grateful to Lady Meath for her foresight and are proud of our long history, the many years of highly effective services forming the bedrock upon which we have built our modern, proactive and highly professional organisation.